Georgeanna-Li/Kafka-stock-market/README.md

 `export KAFKA_HEAP_OPTS="-Xmx256M -Xms128M"`

-7. fsdfsf
+7. Run Kafka and change the IP address to public.

 `cd kafka_2.12-3.7.0`

 `bin/kafka-server-start.sh config/server.properties`

 > The IP address right now is private as *ip-172-31-4-130.us-east-2.compute.internal/172.31.4.130:9092*, which we cannot access without being in the same address.
 So we need to make this IP address public so that we can access it.
+>
 > `sudo nano config/server.properties` then find the block
-> `# Listener name, hostname and port the broker will advertise to clients. # If not set, it uses the value for "listeners". advertised.listeners=PLAINTEXT://18.191.237.197:9092`
+> `# Listener name, hostname and port the broker will advertise to clients. # If not set, it uses the value for "listeners". advertised.listeners=PLAINTEXT://YOUR.IP.ADDRESS:9092`
+>
+> Change the *YOUR.IP.ADDRESS* to the Public IPv4 address you have on EC2.

+8.